Adaptive time delay based control of non-collocated oscillatory systems: Time delay based control

-One can recognize that the principal difference between the original system $G(i \Omega)$ and that one with the time delay based compensator, i.e. $G_{cl}(i \Omega)$, is the resonance peak of $G(i \Omega)$.
-At higher frequencies, there is no changes in the amplitude response, while at lower frequencies an acceptable gain reduction is by approximately $-5$ dB.
-This can be reasonably taken into account when the resonance-compensated system $G_{cl}(i \Omega)$ will be closed by an outer tracking control, cf. \cite{ruderman23}.
-One can also recognize that the phase response of $G(i \Omega)$ and $G_{cl}(i \Omega)$ are essentially the same to left- and right-hand-side of the resonance frequency.
+One can recognize that the principal difference between the original system plant $G(i \Omega)$ and that one with the time delay based compensator, i.e. $G_{cl}(i \Omega)$, is precisely the resonance peak of $G(i \Omega)$.
+At higher frequencies, there is no changes in the amplitude response, while at lower frequencies an acceptable gain reduction is about $-5$ dB.
+This can then be taken into account when the compensated system $G_{cl}(i \Omega)$ will be closed by an outer tracking control, cf. \cite{ruderman23}.
+One can also recognize that the phase response of $G(i \Omega)$ and $G_{cl}(i \Omega)$ are essentially the same to the left- and right-hand-side of the resonance frequency.